rianders/poweringprojects/PITCHME.md

 * Current consumption adds by each device attached
 ---

-# Batteris in series and parallel
+# Batteries in series and parallel
 * What happens when batteries are in series?
 * What happend when batteries are in parallel?